obsidianmd/obsidian-help/en/Obsidian/Obsidian Mobile.md

 ### Obsidian Sync

-You can follow the same steps as Android's sync as shown below, making sure that you create a non-iCloud folder if you don't wish to store a copy of your vault in iCloud:
+You can follow the same steps as Android's sync as shown below, making sure that you create a non-iCloud folder as we do not recommend using both Obsidian Sync and iCloud Sync concurrently, which has been reported to cause data loss due to race conditions.

 ![[#Obsidian for Android#Obsidian Sync]]